Cravsi/sokatoa/README.md

 ### Structure

 <br>
 The site is constructed to be as user-friendly as possible.
 Upon arriving on the site the user is given a brief introduction to the site and its purpose before the user navigates to the next page.
-The site is spread across 4 seperate sections on a single html page:
+The site is spread across 2 pages:

 - On the index.html page:
     - A landing and introductory section.
     - one section where to user can learn basic trigonometry.
     - one secion with a quiz.
     - one section with the quiz results.
-- A contact form.
 - A 404 page.
 <br>